dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

    :description:

-     Returns a sequence that contains all of *positionable-stream* ’s elements from its start to its end, regardless of its current position.
+     Returns a sequence that contains all of *positionable-stream* 's elements from its start to its end, regardless of its current position.
 The type of the returned sequence is as for :gf:`read`.